stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

 # Provisioning hosted clusters on MCE (Without Hypershift Deployment)

 As per the [Hypershift Docs](https://hypershift-docs.netlify.app/), configuring hosted control planes requires a hosting cluster and a hosted cluster.
 By deploying the HyperShift operator on an existing managed cluster via the `hypershift-addon` managed cluster addon, you can turn that cluster into a hosting cluster and start the creation of the hosted cluster.
-MCE 2.2 only supports the default `local-cluster` managed cluster, the hub cluster, to be the hosting cluster.
+MCE 2.2+ only supports the default `local-cluster` managed cluster, the hub cluster, to be the hosting cluster.

-Hosted control planes is a Technology Preview feature, so the related components are disabled by default.
-In Multicluster engine operator (MCE) 2.1, this was done using HypershiftDeployment.
-As of MCE 2.2, HypershiftDeployment is now obsolete and this guide will show how we can enable the feature followed by deploying a hosted cluster on Amazon Web Services via MCE using the Hypershift command line.
+Hosted control planes is now a General Available (GA) feature starting in Multicluster engine operator (MCE) 2.4.
+Previously with MCE 2.1, this was done using HypershiftDeployment.
+As of MCE 2.2, HypershiftDeployment is now obsolete and this guide will show how we can deploy a hosted cluster on Amazon Web Services via MCE using the Hypershift command line tool included in MCE.

 ## Configuring the hosting cluster